timescale/docs.timescale.com-content/reading-data.md

 TimescaleDB supports **full SQL**.

-Data can be queried from a hypertable using the standard SELECT SQL command ([PostgreSQL docs][postgres-select]), including with arbitrary WHERE clauses, GROUP BY and ORDER BY commands, JOINS, subqueries, window functions, user-defined functions (UDFs), HAVING clauses, and so on.
+Data can be queried from a hypertable using the standard `SELECT` SQL command ([PostgreSQL docs][postgres-select]), including with arbitrary `WHERE` clauses, `GROUP BY` and `ORDER BY` commands, joins, subqueries, window functions, user-defined functions (UDFs), `HAVING` clauses, and so on.

-In other words, if you already know SQL&mdash;or use tools that speak SQL or PostgreSQL&mdash;you already know how to use TimescaleDB.
+In other words, if you already know SQL &mdash; or use tools that speak SQL or PostgreSQL &mdash; you already know how to use TimescaleDB.

 From basic queries: